 Pfeiffer University, Department of Occupational Therapy offers a Master of Science in Occupational Therapy.
 The MSOT program is designed for students who have a bachelor's degree in fields other than occupational therapy which consists of 4 years of pre-professional preparation to obtain a bachelor's degree before admission into the program.
-The full time, 77 credits, 2 years and one-semester MSOT program will be delivered in 27 months (7 semesters) beginning in August of each year.
+The full time, 74 credits, 2 years MSOT program will be delivered in 24 months (6 semesters) beginning in August of each year.
 All courses are sequential and only one cohort of students is accepted per the calendar year.
 The educational program consists of academic coursework, supervised fieldwork experiences (24 weeks of level II FW).
 The rationale for a time frame is consistent with standards of graduate education for professional education and is comparable across other institutions.
 The cohort size will be 25-45.